getify/foi-lang/README.md

 **Note:** The `in` operator only inspects numerically indexed fields.

-You can determine if a field is defined in a Record with the `?has` operator:
+You can determine if a field is defined in a Record with the `?has` / `!has` operator:

 ```java
 def person: < first: "Kyle", last: "Simpson" >;